 There’s no other tournament like the WSOP Main Event.
 Over the past 10 years, the top prize in the Main Event has varied greatly, form just over $2.5 million in the ‘COVID’ World Championship of 2020, where technically, Damian Salas won $1m of his winnings on the second day of 2021, to last year’s epic $12.1m prize for first place.

 What a player wins at the felt in the form of dollar ‘bricks’ is not, however, what they take home.
-The taxman is the only opponent even world champions can’t outrun, with top earner Daniel Weinman (2023) actually only taking home $6.84 million after playing national and local taxes on his winnings.
+The taxman is the only opponent even world champions can’t outrun, with Daniel Weinman (2023) actually only taking home $6.84 million after playing national and local taxes on his winnings.

 That amounts to a vast difference from his top prize when you compare it to German player Hossein Ensan (2019), who won $10m only to see it reduced to $7.3m after paying his taxes.
 Having won $2.1m less than Weinman at the felt, Ensan took home more than the Atlanta man, banking $460,000 more than the American after processing his tax return.